MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/cannot-pull-image-from-acr-to-aks-cluster.md

 ### Solution 4: Ensure service principal is correct and secret is valid

-If you pull an image by using an [image pull secret](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/), and that Kubernetes secret was created with the values of a service principal, make sure that the associated service principal is correct and the secret is still valid.
+If you pull an image by using an [image pull secret](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/), and that Kubernetes secret was created by using the values of a service principal, make sure that the associated service principal is correct and the secret is still valid.
 Follow these steps:

 1. Run the following [kubectl get](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#get) and [base64](https://ss64.com/bash/base64.html) command to see the values of the Kubernetes secret: